 First, you need to have a basic understanding of the role the idle air control valve plays in your vehicle and how does an idle control valve work.

-In any car, an idle air control valve or more commonly known as an idle air control actuator is a small device that controls the idling rotational speed of the engine.
-The idling rotation speed of the engine is how fast the engine run when the car stay still.
+In any car, an idle air control (IAC) valve or more commonly known as an idle air control actuator is a small device that controls the idling rotational speed of the engine.
+The idling rotation speed of the engine is how fast the engine runs when the car stays still.
 It has the unit as revolutions per minute/revs per minute/RPM.
 Back in the days when carburetors were used for mixing and passing the air-fuel mixture to the intake manifold, idle speed was controlled using an idle speed screw.

 Please be noted that each manufacturer designs a different type of IAC valve but they share the same operating principles.
 How the IAC work are divided into 4 steps.

 Step 1: The IAC valve in most cases is installed on the throttle bore to adjust the air intake into the engine at idle mode.
 The power control module got feedback data from sensors to command the the air passage open or close.
 Remember that the valve will not be used and have nothing to do to the engine at speed over idle mode.
 Idle speed of the engine is designed to be constant and fixed.

 Step 2: When airflow blows through the IAC valve, the volume of air will be adjusted by the opened/closed ports inside the valve.
 These ports are sealed by a gasket to prevent air leak.
 Some valves have a part using coolant to cool down the air at 85 Celcius degree to improve the air intake volume.